Starr Piano Company: Phonographs and records

 By 1929 the Great Depression impacted the record industry greatly.
-Starr cancelled their line of phonograph that year and the Gennett label the following but kept some of the budget labels through the early 1930s.
+Starr canceled their phonograph line that year and the Gennett label the following but kept some of the budget labels through the early 1930s.
 The remaining Starr record pressing building was leased to Decca Records and later Mercury Records (along with some smaller labels) before being auctioned off in the 1970s.

 Closure

 With the stock market crash, Starr was only one of a handful of independent piano makers that wasn't absorbed into the massive Aeolian-American Corporation.
 The company was able to survive the beginning of the Depression in part by transition into a general manufacturer, making radio cabinets and refrigerator parts alongside their pianos.
 By 1935 Starr declared bankruptcy.
-Though they reincorporated as a smaller company soon after, they weren't able build themselves back up.
+Though they reincorporated as a smaller company soon after, they weren't able to build themselves back up.

 The company went into serious decline after the 1940s.
 The Gennett family, still having controlling shares, kept the business operating through World War II by manufacturing goods for the war effort.
 By 1949, Starr's piano production dropped dramatically, with the refrigerator portion of the company breaking off and forming a separate company.
 Since making refrigerator parts was a serious aspect of keeping Starr afloat, the Gennett family decided to sell Starr along with its assets.
 In 1952, the Starr name along with its factory was sold to the J. Solotken Company, a scrap metal and paper salvager from Indianapolis.
 In 1953, the J. Solotken Company auctioned the Starr factory assets, including machinery, office equipment and other company supplies.
 Most of the buildings except the record pressing building were left abandoned through the 1960s and early 1970s before being sold off.

 In 1977 most of the factory was demolished.
 A conservation effort in the 1980s was able to save part of the building as a historic landmark.
 Today the Starr Piano Company Warehouse and Administration Building is used as a park and event venue along with the Gennett Walk of Fame, noting some of the famous artists who recorded there.